 If you’d like to help us out please get in touch, and you’ll hear back from our careers specialist Emma Garrick.

-We’re recruiting undergraduate and post-graduate students from across the Faculty of Engineering and Environment to help run Think Physics activities.
+We’re recruiting undergraduate and post-graduate students from across the Faculty of Engineering and Environment to help run NUSTEM activities.
 We can offer you training, an hourly rate for delivering workshops, and a hugely satisfying experience working with children, parents, schools, and industry.

 Come and see us in Think Lab (and our office next-door, E305), or drop us a line: How to contact us.